-The EJC’s legislative funding campaign calls on state lawmakers to adequately fund the Massachusetts Legal Assistance Corporation (MLAC) line item in the Fiscal Year 2015 state budget.
-Check back soon for the official budget request amount.
+The EJC’s legislative funding campaign calls on state lawmakers to adequately fund the Massachusetts Legal Assistance Corporation (MLAC) line item in the Fiscal Year 2016 state budget.
+MLAC is requesting $25 million in the FY16 budget.

 Below is a timeline of the budget process.
 Your voice and input is important throughout this process.
 Find out how to get involved and have your say.

 - On March 4th, Governor Baker released his budget, which proposes funding civil legal aid at the same level in FY16 as in FY15.
 This amount reflects a mid-year cut to the FY15 appropriation of approximately 2 percent.

 - House budget